-To demonstrate the difficulty of learning general dexterous functional pre-grasp manipulation, we conducted experiments using one-stage PPO, incorporating our mutual reward.
-We trained PPO across varying numbers of objects, for each PPO model, we trained until convergence or until the maximum interaction steps (5.76 billion) was reached.

-As depicted in Figure~\ref{fig:obj abl}, when trained on a single object, the RL agent rapidly learns a policy with a nearly 100\% success rate.
-However, as the number of objects increases, the success rate declines steeply, highlighting the difficulty of \textbf{general dexterous functional pre-grasp manipulation}.
-Interestingly, the success rate for 9 objects is lower than for 100 objects.
-This is because within the set of 9 objects, the presence of challenging objects, such as knives, is proportionately higher, hindering exploration.
-This underscores the necessity of employing a mixture of experts.

-\subsection{Ablation on geometry type}
+\subsection{Ablation on Geometry Type}

-From a common sense perspective, having information about an object's geometry is crucial for manipulating various objects.
-However, as shown in Table~\ref{table:geo}, while providing more detailed geometry information can lead to a better student policy, it does not significantly affect performance.
-By observing the learned policy, we discovered that our policy utilizes extrinsic dexterity, such as using the table to roll objects or leveraging inertia to aid in manipulating objects, as shown in Figure~\ref{fig:teaser}.
-Moreover, our policy learns to adjust based on feedback, as depicted in Figure~\ref{fig:adjust}.
+While common sense suggests that object geometry information is crucial for manipulation, \cref{table:geo} shows that providing more detailed geometry information does not significantly impact performance, although it can lead to a better student policy.
+Observing the learned policy, we discovered that our policy utilizes extrinsic dexterity, such as using the table to roll objects or leveraging inertia, as shown in \cref{fig:teaser}.
+Additionally, our policy learns to adjust based on feedback (\cref{fig:adjust}).
 These capabilities enhance the agent's ability to generalize to different objects and goal poses.

 However, these capabilities also have drawbacks.
-We observed examples where the agent pushes objects down to better utilize extrinsic dexterity, which may need improvement in the future through the design of new reward mechanisms.
+We observed instances where the agent pushes objects down to better utilize extrinsic dexterity, which may need improvement in the future through the design of new reward mechanisms.